DocuMentorApps/OfflineDocumentation/Design/UseCases.md

 * Use case 5: Express clock out
   * Actor: caregiver
-  * Caregiver presses 'enter note', then is presented with 'clock out' button.
+  * Caregiver presses 'enter note' and can type in an overall note for the visit.
+Then they are presented with 'clock out' button.

 * Use case 6: Add tasks
   * Actor: caregiver